The role of inner disk edges in shaping ultra-short-period planet systems around late M dwarfs: Methods

 \subsection{Host star characterization}

-We assume a 0.1 M$_\odot$ host star and account for its pre-main-sequence contraction and the associated spin-up over the course of the integration.
-The resulting time evolution of the stellar radius and the rotational period is included both in the star-planet tidal interaction calculations and in one of the scenarios explored in this work to evolve the inner edge of the disk. \\\\ We adopt the stellar radius evolution $R_\star(t)$ from the models of \cite{Baraffe2015} and follow the stellar rotation period evolution model of \cite{Bolmontetal2011}.
-In that work, the rotational evolution of very low-mass stars is modeled primarily as contraction-driven spin-up, with an additional term accounting for the influence of orbiting planets.
-The model is calibrated against observationally inferred rotation rates at different ages from \cite{Herbst2007}.
-The early spin-up of very low-mass stars during the first few hundred Myr \citep[see e.g.,][]{Bolmont2012} is dominated by stellar contraction.
-For simplicity, we neglect the rocky planetary contribution, as also assumed in \cite{Bolmontetal2011}.
-The resulting evolution of the stellar rotation period is mainly determined by the conservation of angular momentum and strongly dependent on the initial stellar rotation period, as follows:
+We assumed a 0.1 M$_\odot$ host star and accounted for its pre-main-sequence contraction and the associated spin-up over the course of the integration.
+The resulting time evolution of the stellar radius and the rotational period is included both in the star-planet tidal interaction calculations and in one of the scenarios explored in this work to evolve the inner edge of the disk.

+We adopted the stellar radius evolution $R_\star(t)$ from the models of \cite{Baraffe2015} and followed the stellar rotation period evolution model of \cite{Bolmontetal2011}.
+In that work, the rotational evolution of very low-mass stars was modeled primarily as contraction-driven spin-up, with an additional term accounting for the influence of orbiting planets.
+The model was calibrated against observationally inferred rotation rates at different ages from \cite{Herbst2007}.
+The early spin-up of very low-mass stars during the first few hundred million years \citep[see, e.g.,][]{Bolmont2012} is dominated by stellar contraction.
+For simplicity, we neglected the rocky planetary contribution, as also assumed in \cite{Bolmontetal2011}.
+The resulting evolution of the stellar rotation period was mainly determined by the conservation of angular momentum and strongly dependends on the initial stellar rotation period, as follows:

 where $P_{\star, \text{ini}}$ denotes the initial rotational period of the star, $R_0$ is the initial stellar radius, and $r_{\textrm{gyr}}$ is the radius of gyration, defined as $r_{\textrm{gyr}}^{2}=I/M_\star R_\star^{2}$, with I the moment of inertia of the host star \citep{Hut1981}.
 Therefore, assuming spherical symmetry for the host star and a fixed structure constant, the evolution of the stellar rotation period becomes directly linked to the evolution of the stellar radius, as follows: